qwc-services/qwc-services.github.io/src/topics/Printing.md

 ## User labels <a name="user-labels"></a>

-User labels appear as free-text input fields in the QWC2 print dialog.
+User labels appear as free-text input fields in the QWC print dialog.
 To configure user labels, it is sufficient to add item `id`s to layout label items in the print layout.
-The specified `id` will appear as input field label in the QWC2 print dialog.
+The specified `id` will appear as input field label in the QWC print dialog.

-*Note*: Label `id`s beginning with `__` (two underscore characters) are ignored as user labels by QWC2.
+*Note*: Label `id`s beginning with `__` (two underscore characters) are ignored as user labels by QWC.

 You can can customize the input field (max length, number of rows) by setting the `printLabelConfig` in the [theme configuration](../configuration/ThemesConfiguration.md#manual-theme-configuration).